Need assistance? Call 603-862-4242

 What is Active Learning?

-"Active learning is a process whereby students engage in activities, such as reading, writing, discussion, or problem solving that promote analysis, synthesis, and evaluation of class content."
+"Active learning is a process whereby students engage in activities, such as reading, writing, discussion, or problem-solving that promote analysis, synthesis, and evaluation of class content."
 Center for Research on Learning and Teaching, University of Michigan

 Why Active Learning Pedagogy?

 Active learning pedagogy has been adopted by educators and integrated into curricula by education institutions in an effort to improve student learning.
 Research has shown that student-centered active learning produces significantly greater learning outcomes than traditional teacher-centered lectures.
-The University of New Hampshire has made the integration of active learning a priority in an effort to provide the most effective instruction for our students through an ongoing committment to professional development and support for our faculty.
+The University of New Hampshire has made the integration of active learning a priority in an effort to provide the most effective instruction for our students through an ongoing commitment to professional development and support for our faculty.